mbrizic/ratethegame/readme.md

 ## Tech setup

-- Pug for HTML templating, plain old CSS for styling, no JS at all at the moment
+- views are generated server-side using our custom TypeScript-based templating engine, plain old CSS for styling, no JS at all at the moment
 - Typescript + NodeJS on backend, exposing both JSON API endpoints and regular server-side rendered HTML pages
 - PostgreSQL as a database, using Sequelize as ORM, but with database-first approach
 - database migrations are done with `npm run db-migrate` command, which executes all newly added scripts and regenerates needed TS classes